-Here below are the written instructions and below that I have embed a YouTube video from Australian fisherman Jason Erlich that most people agree is the best video explanation of how to tie this knot.
+Here below are the written instructions and below that, I have embedded a YouTube video from Australian fisherman Jason Erlich that most people agree is the best video explanation of how to tie this knot.

 The FG knot is a relatively recent addition to the very growing book of fishing knots.

 It’s just popular now in the US and other countries and is also known as the Sebile or GT knot.
-While it is harded to tie than the Double Uni Knot, the method described here allows you to tie it in less than a minute if you practice it.
-When you think about the pain of a lost trophy fish that escapes due to a weak knot, an few extra minutes perfection your terminal tackle connections is time well spent.
+While it is harder to tie than the Double Uni Knot, the method described here allows you to tie it in less than a minute if you practice it.
+When you think about the pain of a lost trophy fish that escapes due to a weak knot, a few extra minutes perfecting your terminal tackle connections is time well spent.